Borland International, Inc.

 Paradox 3.0 for DOS

-By the time Paradox 3.0 was launched, the product packaging mimicked the standard colourful, clean and professional image of the other products in the Borland suite.
-It sold for a list price of $725 or $995 for the LAN pack for five additional licences.
-The Run-time version was just $29.95.
-It didn't require a heavyweight PC either, being able to run on an IBM PC or XT machine with no hard disk.
+By the time Paradox 3.0 was launched, the product packaging now mimicked the standard colourful, clean and professional image of the other products in the Borland suite.
+It sold for a list price of $725 for single user, or $995 for the LAN pack for five additional licences.
+The Run-time version (which allowed end users to run Paradox databases but without amending the database structure) was just $29.95.
+Version 3.0 didn't require a heavyweight PC either, being able to run on an IBM PC or XT machine with no hard disk.
 Of course a hard disk and faster processor were recommended, but not absolutely essential.

 Paradox 3.0 featured an easy-to-use form designer for data entry purposes, including the ability to have multi-row fields on a form.
 Putting together queries that joined 3 or 4 multiple tables was extremely easy in Paradox - something that its competitors often had limitations on.
 It came with Personal Programmer, a means to develop applications using PAL (Paradox Active Language).
 This also had a built-in debugger.
 The included Data Entry Toolkit was a library of pre-written routines that could be employed by your application.
 The number of functions built-in was incredible, and on top of everything else, it was quick.